noahehall/theBookOfNoah/0current/aws/exams/services/containers/eks.md

     - validate you're upgrading components in the correct order
   - generally you should test upgraded versions with the cluster version
   - k8s minor releases often make chagnes to built-in APIs, thus any third party addons must be reviewed

+#### upgrades

+- kew k8s versions can introduce signicant changes, even for minor versions
+- upgrading an EKS cluster is a nontrivial task requiring careful planning
+  - what is the specific benefit to upgrading to from this to that version?
+  - who is responsibile for completing the upgrade?
+  - what downstream components (e.g. nodes, addons) will also need to be upgraded?
+  - in what order will downstream dependences need to be upgraded?
+  - what impact will there be to application SLAs during the upgrade?
+  - impact analysis: do any applications in the ecosystem use k8s apis?

+##### upgrade process: control plane

+- api server nodes
+  - eks launches new api server nodes with the upgrade k8ds version to replace existing ones
+  - eks peforms standard infrastructure and readiness health c hecks for network traffic on new nodes to verify they are working as expected
+- automatic rollback
+  - if any checks fail, EKS reverts the infrastructure deployment
+  - running applications are not affects and the original cluster is not left in an unrecoverable state
+  - EKS regularly backs up all managed clusters and mechnisms exist to recover clusters if necessary
+- possible service interruptions
+  - EKS requires two to three free IP addrs from teh subnets provided when you created the cluster
+  - the upgrade may fail if
+    - required IPs are not available
+    - subnets/security groups provided during cluster created have been deleted

+##### upgrade process: data plane

+- upgrade nodes and k8s add-ons
+  - EKS does not modify any running applications, cluster worker nodes, EKS addons or k8s addons when you upgrade the clusters control plan
+  - YOU must complete the necessary tasks to complete the cluster upgrade
+- self managed nodes: upgrade via AWS cloudformation templates, eksctl and kubectl
+  - update strategies
+    - migrate to a new node group: create a new node group and migrate pods to it
+      - the recommended strategy because its more graceful
+      - the migration process drains the old nodes after a new stack is ready to accept the existing pod workload
+        - suspect scheduling on old node groups
+        - start application migration:
+          - using flagger for caanary deployments with a fallback mechanism in place
+          - reduce risk by pushing one app a time to the new nodes and verify
+    - update existing node group: update the cloudformation stack to use the new AMI
+- managed node groups: upgrade via console or eksctl; eks automatically does this for you
+  - eks creates a new EC2 launch template version for the ec2 auto scaling group associated with the node group
+    - the new template uses the target AMI for the upgrade
+  - ec2 auto scaling group
+    - is upgraded to use the latest launch template with the new AMI
+    - max & desired size are incremented to ensure that new ec2 instances are created along with the existing ones
+    - launches a new instance with the new AMI to satisfy the increased size of the node group
+  - EKS checks the nodes in the node group for the `eks.amazonaws.com/nodegroup-image` label
+    - cordons all nodes in the node group that are not labeled with the latest AMI id
+      - this prevents already upgraded nodes from a previous upgrade failure from being cordoned
+  - EKS randomly selects a node in the node group and sends a termination signal to the EC2 auto scaling group
+  - EKS sends a signal to drain the pods from teh node
+    - once drained, the node is terminated
+    - this step is repeated until all nodes are using the new AMI version
+  - EC2 auto scaling group max & desired size are decremented to their pre-upgrade values
+  - update strategies
+    - rolling update: respects the clusters `PodDisruptionBudgets` setting
+      - the update fails if EKS is unable to gracefully drain the pods that use this setting
+    - force update: does not respect the clusters `PodDisruptionBudgets` and forces node restarts
+- fargate: no upgrades are required; the underlying infra is upgraded automatically

 ### control plane